DataDog/documentation/content/en/real_user_monitoring/guide/monitor-kiosk-sessions-using-rum.md

 {{% /tab %}}
 {{< /tabs >}}

-If the application is open in multiple browser tabs, stopping the RUM session ends the session in all tabs.
+If the application is open in **multiple browser tabs**, stopping the RUM session ends the session in all tabs.

-If the application is using the Logs SDK, stopping the RUM session ends the Logs session as well.
+If the application is using the **Logs SDK**, stopping the RUM session ends the Logs session as well.

 ### Mobile